Rules for Traditional and Roth IRA contributions

 Active participant test

-The W-2 your employer sends you should show if you’re an active participant in an employer-sponsored plan.
+The W-2 your employer sends you should show if you’re an active participant for the tax year in an employer-sponsored plan.
 If you’re an active participant, the Retirement Plan box should be checked.

-It might be that neither you nor your spouse were active participants in a company plan.
-If so, you can deduct your traditional IRA contributions regardless of how high your income is.
+If neither you nor your spouse were active participants in a company plan, you can deduct your traditional IRA contributions regardless of how high your income is.

 IRA income test

 If you’re covered by a company plan, a second test decides how much of your IRA contribution you can deduct.
-If you’re an active participant in a company plan, the traditional IRA deduction:
+If you’re an active participant in a company plan, the traditional IRA deduction for 2022:

-- Begins to phase out when your modified adjusted gross income (AGI) reaches $61,000 — or $98,000 if married filing jointly
+- Begins to phase out when your modified adjusted gross income (AGI) reaches $68,000 if you are single or head of household, or $109,000 if married filing jointly.

 If your modified AGI is equal to or less than the lower phase-out amount, you can deduct your full IRA contribution.
 This is true even if you’re an active participant in a company plan.
 For these purposes, your modified AGI is your AGI with these items added back: